exercism/v3/languages/fsharp/README.md

 ## Object-oriented concepts

-While F# is “functional first” language, it does have (very nice) object-orientation features.
+While F# is "functional first" language, it does have (very nice) object-orientation features.
 It is important to know how and when to apply the OO features, and which OO features (see https://youtu.be/yL7xBhWrdKw?t=2248) to use.
 The core OO features an F# developer should know about are:

 - [Classes](../../concepts/classes.md)
 - [Interfaces](../../concepts/interfaces.md)